 The purpose of the Utah Early Childhood Core Standards is to help public preschools make informed decisions regarding developmentally appropriate practice and progression across academic content areas in order to prepare children for kindergarten.
 The standards may also serve as an optional resource for families and other educators in the community.

 This community collaboration aims to provide Utah audiences a multi-platform opportunity to understand community issues around early childhood education across the state.

-Utah Professional Development Program for the State Licenced Early Childhood Educator.
+Utah Professional Development Program for the State Licensed Early Childhood Educator.